MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/userdatafolder.md

 To specify the location of the user data folder, include the `userDataFolder` parameter when calling `CoreWebView2Environment`.
 After creation, browser data from your WebView2 control is stored in a subfolder of `userDataFolder`.
 When `userDataFolder` is not specified, WebView2 creates user data folders at default locations as follows:

 * For packaged Windows Store apps, the default user folder is the `ApplicationData\LocalFolder` subfolder in the package’s  folder.
-- For legacy desktop apps, the default user data folder is the **exe path + “.WebView2”**.
-For legacy desktop apps, we highly recommend you specify a user data folder when creating **CoreWebView2Environment.** This folder should be in the same folder all other app data is stored.
+* For legacy desktop apps, the default user data folder is the exe path of your application + `.WebView2`.
+Instead of using the default, we recommend that you specify a user data folder, and that you create it in the same folder where all other app data is stored.

 ## Deletion